Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 The situation becomes more clear when we consider small values.
-Obviously the zeros on the critical line cause very small values for \(\log\abs{Z(t)}\).
+Obviously the zeros on the critical line cause very small (i.e.\@, large negative) values for \(\log\abs{Z(t)}\).
 It is not difficult to see (consider \(\log\abs{\sin x}\), for example) that the neighborhoods of the zeros cannot account for \(\log\abs{Z(t)}\) being \(\ll -\sqrt{\log\log(t)}\) for a positive proportion of \(t\).
 Therefore the typical small values must arise from the function staying small between neighboring zeros.

 Suppose two neighbor zeros are separated by \(g\) times the average spacing, with \(g\) very small.
 By considering \(x(g-x)\) or \(\sin(x) - 1 + g^2\), one expects the local maximum between those zeros to scale as \(g^2\).
 Thus, if the local zero spacing is the main cause of those small values, then a positive proportion of \(t\) must occur within a gap of size \(o(1)\) times the local average.
 That is absurd because it requires more than 100\% of the gaps to be very small!
-Thus, the large proportion of small values required by Selberg's result must come from a conspiracy involving many gaps, with most of those gaps not particularly small. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 8.3 Carrier waves and short-range maximum values} \typeout{************************************************} \begin{subsectionptx}{Carrier waves and short-range maximum values}{}{Carrier waves and short-range maximum values}{}{}{x:subsection:long_range} A major theme of this paper is the nature of the extreme values of the \(\zeta\)-function.
-That is, the largest values on a long interval \([T,2T]\).
-A related question was considered by Fyodorov, Hiary, and Keating \hyperlink{x:biblio:FHK}{[{\xreffont 42}]} and Fyodorov and Keating \hyperlink{x:biblio:FyKe}{[{\xreffont 40}]}, who considered
+Thus, the large proportion of small values required by Selberg's CLT must come from a conspiracy involving many gaps, with most of those gaps not particularly small. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 9.3 The Lindelöf Hypothesis and self-reciprocal polynomials} \typeout{************************************************} \begin{subsectionptx}{Subsection}{The Lindelöf Hypothesis and self-reciprocal polynomials}{}{The Lindelöf Hypothesis and self-reciprocal polynomials}{}{}{ssecLindel} As mentioned in \hyperref[recipeera]{Subsection~{\xreffont\ref{recipeera}}}, an apparent failure in the analogy between the \(\zeta\)-function and random unitary polynomials is the Lindelöf Hypothesis: \begin{conjecture}{Conjecture}{The Lindelöf Hypothesis (LH).}{}{conjLH} If \(\varepsilon > 0\) then

-For comparison with characteristic polynomials, the interesting case is \(L = 2\pi\).
-The FHK conjecture \hyperlink{x:biblio:FHK}{[{\xreffont 42}]} is